timfemey/timfemey/README.md

 - :telescope: I’m a Software Engineer currently looking for opportunities to evolve their career contributing to frontend and backend for building web applications.

-- :seedling: Deep Diving into System Designs and Web Security.
+- :seedling: Deep Diving into System Designs, Bunjs and Web Security.

 - :zap: In my free time, I and read tech articles and watch anime